sijad/xo/README.md

 # XO (Tic Tac Toe) game
-writen in swift for Cocoa
+written in swift for Cocoa